 Whilst you’re doing that build your confidence, go out and enjoy yourself and you’ll probably find you’ll find a guy who is right for you.

-Q: Why would a female friend ask you if she should break up with her boyfriend because she is having problems with him?
+Question: Why would a female friend ask you if she should break up with her boyfriend because she is having problems with him?

-A: If she has a number of platonic guy friends it’s not totally surprising her current boyfriend isn’t too happy about that, is it?
+Answer: If she has a number of platonic guy friends it’s not totally surprising her current boyfriend isn’t too happy about that, is it?

 It sounds to me like she enjoys male attention and is probably quite happy with her current boyfriend.